 Designing a busy bathroom or laundry room?

-Use slip-resistant tile and stick with low-maintenance grout or larger tile formats to minimize joints.
+Use slip-resistant tile.
+Choose low-maintenance grout or larger tiles to cut down on joints.

 Why This Step Matters